 Proposed text change:

-NOTE--A VHT AP must not transmit VHT SU PPDUs if TXOP_PS_NOT_ALLOWED has been already set to 0 in the current TXOP and it does not want the STAs in Awake state to enter the Doze state.References:
+NOTE--A VHT AP must not transmit VHT SU PPDUs in the current TXOP if the AP has already transmitted a VHT PPDU with TXOP_PS_NOT_ALLOWED parameter in the TXVECTOR set to 0 in the same TXOP and does not want the STAs that are in Awake state to enter the Doze state.

+NOTE 2 - If the VHT AP needs to transmit non-MU PPDUs without allowing the remaining STAs in Awake state to enter Doze state (e.g., to solicit acknowledgements sequentially from each such STA) the VHT AP can do this using non-VHT PPDUs."

+References:

 IEEE Draft P802.11ac_D2.0